 No matter if you have the same candidate for years, have had to let them go, or can’t accept a project because you don’t have the time or experience, you should always have the best interest of the client in mind.
 While you may have have disagreements or face roadblocks, you have to be a professional.
 If you fire a client, refer them to another consultant.

 One of the most difficult tasks that independent consultants must handle is managing their time and projects.
-Besides being disciplined because you’re essentially working from home and can create your own schedule, you’re also at the mercy of your customers.
-This can be a problem because your clients don’t care how much work you have as long as you get their project done when they need it.
-And, because you don’t want to run into a situation where your work dries up, you keep taking on more and more projects.
+Besides being disciplined because you’re working from home and control your schedule, you’re also at the mercy of customers.
+This can be a problem because your clients don’t care how much work.
+They care that you get their project done when they need it.
+And, because you don’t want to run into a situation where work dries up, you keep taking on more projects.

 Because you’re juggling multiple clients, projects, and deadlines, how can you manage everything and still be productive?

 For starters, you may have to decide whether or not you want to live that lifestyle.
-If you don’t mind working that much and like bringing in the money, you can take on as many clients as you like.
+If you don’t mind working that much, you can take on as many clients as you like.
 If you do run into any roadblocks that prevents you from completing a project, be honest with the client and explain the situation.